cosmicwanderer7/cosmicwanderer7/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently a 2nd year undergrad, pursuing BSc in Computer Science.
+- 🔭 I’m currently a 2nd year undergrad, pursuing BSc.

 - 🌱 My fields of intetest are
   - **Fullstack Development**